Loading...

 How much does a personal trainer cost?
 Find out with Bark's UK personal training price guide.

 The price of personal training is influenced by several factors including your trainer's level of experience and qualifications, your geographic location, and the specific training services you require.
 Hourly rates for personal training can fall anywhere between £30 and £80, or even above for really specialised training, with an overall average price of £50 per session.
-There are often options for discounted rates if you opt for package deals or make a long-term commitment.
+There are often options for discounts if you opt for package deals or make a long-term commitment.
 Sound like a lot?
 Bear in mind that higher investment in a more experienced and qualified personal trainer can yield superior outcomes and a more rewarding experience overall!

 There's a lot more detail to look at, so if you want to find out how much it will cost you, we're here to help.
 From hourly rates to package deals and ways to stretch that fitness budget, this guide will give you the financial lowdown on personal training.